Squiddrone/Squiddrone/user_requirements/user_stories.md

 ### user

-- [ ] As a user, I want to be able, to control the Drone.
+- [ ] As a user, I want to be able to communicate to the Drone, to set the target parameters for the flight trajectory.
-    - [ ] As a user, I want to be able, to control the Drone by a computer.
+    - [ ] As a user, I want to use a computer, to communicate to the drone.
-    - [ ] As a user, I want to be able, to control the Drone by an android app.
+    - [ ] As a user, I want to use an android app, to communicate to the drone.